ntfargo/ntfargo/README.md

  <img src="https://raw.githubusercontent.com/ntfargo/ntfargo/main/ntfargo.jpg" style="width: 100%;"/>
  <br />

-<p align="left">- 🔭 I’m currently working on LinearFox<br><br>- 📫 How to reach me ntfargo@proton.me<br><br>- 📋 I love GitHub, my projects are mostly private and not open source.
-I only upload public codes if I have something to share. <br><br>- 🎓I'm learning: C, and C++ "Only when I have some free time" <br><br>- 🦊 About Current Project: Linear Fox is a company that specializes in technology and deployment, with a focus on advancing future technology and making it more accessible for developers.
+<p align="left">- 🔭 I’m currently working on LinearFox<br>- 📫 How to reach me ntfargo@proton.me<br>- 📋 I love GitHub, my projects are mostly private and not open source.
+I only upload public codes if I have something to share. <br>- 🎓I'm learning: C, and C++ "Only when I have some free time" <br><br>- 🦊 About Current Project: Linear Fox is a company that specializes in technology and deployment, with a focus on advancing future technology and making it more accessible for developers.
 As a new project, we are always looking for new ways to improve our services and products</p>

 <br />